evan-erdos/trail-of-cthulhu/story/act-0/seq-2/scene-1.md

 It's muggy, there's bugs everywhere, and Dolya's wounds still haven't healed.

-After hearing a string of inexplicably horrifying noises coming from the jungle, they are attacked by another strange, tentacled creature.
+After hearing a string of inexplicably horrifying noises coming from the jungle, they are attacked by a strange, tentacled creature.

 This time, however, a Soviet jeep appears down the road, and as the PCs flee, the jeep gunner kills the beast.